 BERLIN TOWNSHIP ZONING COMMISSION MEMBERS

-Toni Korleski, Chairwoman 2017, Darcy Kaplen, Ken O’Brien, Steve Spangler, Jerry Valentine
+Toni Korleski, Chairwoman 2019, Mike Bardash, Martin Johnson, Darcy Kaplen, Jerry Valentine

-The Berlin Township Zoning Commission (BZC) will hold their regular meetings on the 2nd and 4th Tuesdays of each month in 2017, with the exception of December, when there will be a single regular meeting on the 2nd Tuesday.
-All regular meetings are held at the Berlin Township Hall located at 3271 Cheshire Road, Delaware, OH 43015.
+The Berlin Township Zoning Commission (BZC) will hold their regular meetings on the 2nd and 4th Tuesdays of each month in 2019, with the exception of December, when there will be a single regular meeting on the 2nd Tuesday.
+All regular meetings are held at the Berlin Township Hall located at 3271 Cheshire Road, Delaware, OH 43015 starting at 7PM.
 View the township’s website at www.berlintwp.us for further details and updates regarding Zoning Commission meetings.

 By order of the Berlin Township Zoning Commission